Dispute Resolution Center of King County

 Description

-The Dispute Resolution Center (DRC) provides free and low-cost mediation and conflict resolution services to individuals living or working in King County.
+The Dispute Resolution Center (DRC) provides free and low-cost conflict resolution services to individuals living or working in King County.
 We help people resolve conflicts outside of court for a variety of disputes including neighbors, businesses and consumers, divorce, separation, parenting plans, organizational conflict, workplaces, schools, elder care, parents and teens, large groups, and landlord and tenant issues.
 To keep our costs down we use professional mediators from the community who volunteer their time.
 The DRC provides cross-cultural mediation such as issues involving diverse cultural practices and beliefs and or social justice concerns.
-We can offer mediation access in a variety of languages through interpreter services in Small Claims Court.
+We offer mediation access in a variety of languages through interpreter services.

 Empower Youth to Resolve Their Own Conflicts